woven-visionai/wts-dataset/README.md

 ## Features and Comparison <a name="feature"></a>

-WTS provides the largest number of videos with long fine-grained video descriptions in the traffic domain.
+WTS provides the largest number of videos with long fine-grained video descriptions with 3D spatial information in the traffic domain.
 <p align="center">
   <img src="assets/images/comparison.png" width="800">
 </p>